Add a device compliance policy for Android work profile devices in Intune

 Threat scan on apps

 If your enterprise uses Android work profiles, you can enable Threat scan on apps for your enrolled devices.
 Establish a device profile and require the system security setting.
-For more information, see Android for Work device restriction settings in Intune.
+For more information, see Work device restriction settings in Intune.